riodw/C-Assembly/Project 2/README.md

 ******************************************************************
 </pre>

-Your name's hexadecimal output will probably be different from this example; that's okay.</dd>
+Your name's hexadecimal output will probably be different from this example; that's okay.

 <dt>basic input</dt>